EhRom/Puffix.FabricTools/README.md

 [![.NET](https://github.com/EhRom/Puffix.FabricTools/actions/workflows/dotnet.yml/badge.svg)](https://github.com/EhRom/Puffix.FabricTools/actions/workflows/dotnet.yml)

 To use the console application, a Service Principal / **Microsoft Entra App** is needed to perform authentication of the users.
-The step to create the Microsoft Entra App are available in this [documentation](https://learn.microsoft.com/en-us/rest/api/fabric/articles/get-started/create-entra-app).
+See the [configure](#configure) section for more details

+## Functionalities

 The following functionnalities are available: